venxik/react-native-boilerplate/README.md

 yarn run:ios-staging
 ```

-Example how to run ios with release env
+Example how to run ios with production env

 ```shell
 yarn run:ios-prod